abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 [^detailed]: Talmadge, [The Dictator's Army](https://www.cornellpress.cornell.edu/book/9781501700293/the-dictators-army), kindle L1,301

 Centralization also hamstrings the flexibility of a large team to adapt to new information.
-These leaders, often lacking domain skill or up-to-date information, are best at 'do nothing without asking me' orders that trap middle managers in bad positions.
+Top leaders, often lacking domain skill or up-to-date information, are best at 'do nothing without asking me' orders that trap middle managers in bad positions.
 In one case:

 > Because Saddam had decreed that units were not allowed to cede any ground, the Iraqi defense was poorly coordinated and ineffective, eventually inducing panic.[^panic] ...